PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 Flavors of San Juan Tour

-Our tour started at 5pm, and as usual, we were ready to eat.
+Our tour started at 4:30pm (now times have changed), and as usual, we were ready to eat.
 Each place we went to had tables & chairs waiting for us, and the food and drinks appeared right away.
-The food is served family style, where everyone gets to try some off a larger plate.
+Each stop was different, some of the food is served family style, where everyone gets to try some off a larger plate.

-Our first stop was at Barrachina for a really tasty Piña Colada.
-The on-going feud over the "original" creator of the Piña Colada does make me chuckle — but the drink still tastse good, no matter who invented them!
-Then we went to a Cafe El Punto (a small, local place in amidst stores on Fortaleza Street).
-We had a delicious mango frappe and mini mofongos.
+Our first stop was for a really tasty Piña Colada.
+The on-going feud over the "original" creator of the Piña Colada does make me chuckle — but the drink still tastes good, no matter who invented them!
+Then we went to a small restaurant where we had a delicious mango frappe and mini mofongos.
 And my favorite — a really good rice and beans (arroz con habichuelas).
-Leslie went into the kitchen and brought back local fruits and vegetables they use to make these local dishes, so we could all see them.
+It was neat, Leslie actually showed us some of the local fruits and vegetables they use to make these local dishes, so we could all see them.

 Flavors of San Juan Tour

-Next, we went to El Picoteo in El Convento Hotel (which is a bit more "upscale" and, as always, beautiful and delicious) where we had Spanish olives and sausages, Gazpacho soup with bread and a yummy white Sangria.
-Our last food stop was at Aureola on Calle San Sebastian, where we each got dessert sampler with 4 pieces of different dessert and a choice of Puerto Rican coffee or hot cocoa.
+Next, we went to El Picoteo in El Convento Hotel (which is a bit more "upscale" and, as always, beautiful and delicious) where we had tapas.
+Our last food stop was for a yummy local dessert.

 Of course, the restaurants and food offerings may vary from tour to tour.
 Though, I am sure you will enjoy where you go and what you have just as much as we did.
+From local coffee, to tasting the local seasonings, to hardy main dishes like rice and beans and mofongo, to the local desserts- yum!
 We all felt satisfied with the quantity of food, though you are always welcome to purchase additional drinks and/or food choices during the tour if you wanted.

 Some Final Thoughts

 I thought it was a really nice tour.
 Leslie said she is constantly doing more research and meeting with more people "in the know" to get more information about Old San Juan.
-I know some of my own knowledge about the city did not match what she was telling us — but that is what makes things interesting and makes one search for the true factoids.
-And even with our knowledge of the place, Leslie did show us and tell us a thing or two we didn’t know.
+Even with our knowledge of the place, Leslie was able to show us and tell us a thing or two we didn’t know.

 The food was very good, and we were able to try a few restaurants that we had yet to try on our own.
 So, we thought it was a very worth the time and money.
-Though the tour is slated to be 2 hours, ours lasted about 3 hours since we were all having fun.
 I think this tour is a good primer for continued exploration of Old San Juan on your own at a later time.

 I contacted Dave and Cindy after the tour to get their impression.
 Dave said